Getting your Trinity Audio player ready...

 - Continue to combine everything for 2 to 3 minutes on low speed (don’t worry if it’s a little bit sticky).

-- On medium speed, knead the dough for 5 minutes.
-(If you wish, you can continue for up to 18 minutes.)
+- On medium speed, knead the dough for 18 minutes.

 - Take out the dough of the mixing bowl onto a working surface.
 Again, don’t worry if the dough is a bit sticky and firm.
 If necessary, use a dough scraper to get the dough from the work surface.

 - Stretch and fold the dough over (see illustration above).
 Use your hands to push and tear the ball of dough, then fold it over itself and give the dough a quarter turn.
 Stretch fold and turn again for a couple of minutes if you can.

 - Make a ball out of the dough and put it back into the bowl.
 (If you want you can cover the dough.
 I don’t bother.
 Certainly, don’t grease it or dust it with flour.)

-- Divide the dough into as many balls as strands needed to braid (one for a spiral, six or four strands).
+- Divide the dough into as many balls as strands needed to braid two loaves (Two times one strand for two spirals, or two times six or four strands).

 - With a rolling pin, flatten a ball of dough.
 (If using raisins, scatter them on top of the piece of dough).
 Roll up the dough onto itself, then shape it into a strand that is slightly tapered at the ends.

 - Braid the challah (see illustration for six or four strands) and place on a baking sheet lined with parchment paper.
-(For optimum results, use a perforated baking sheet or, at least, a perforated baking mat.)
+(For optimum results, use a perforated aluminum baking sheet or, at least, a perforated baking mat.)
+Also, there is no need to grease your tabletop or use flour to facilitate braiding.